Effectiveness of Aprepitant in the Treatment of Postoperative Nausea and Vomiting (PONV) in Patients Undergoing Outpatient Plastic Surgery

 Clinical Details

-Official title: A Randomized, Prospective, Placebo-Controlled, Double Blind Trial to Evaluate the Efficacy of Pre-op Aprepitant Plus Ondansetron vs Ondansetron Plus Placebo in Patients at Moderate-to-High Risk Post-op Nausea (PONV) Undergoing Ambulatory Plastic Surgery.
+Official title: Efficacy of Pre-operative Aprepitant Plus Ondansetron vs Ondansetron Plus Placebo in Patients at Moderate-to-High Risk Post-operative Nausea (PONV) Undergoing Ambulatory Plastic Surgery

-Study design: Allocation: Randomized, Control: Placebo Control, Endpoint Classification: Efficacy Study, Intervention Model: Parallel Assignment, Masking: Double Blind (Subject, Caregiver), Primary Purpose: Prevention
+Study design: Allocation: Randomized, Endpoint Classification: Efficacy Study, Intervention Model: Parallel Assignment, Masking: Double Blind (Subject, Caregiver), Primary Purpose: Prevention

 Eligibility